AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 * For each domain, configure the document root to coincide with the folder in the repository that contains the domain's web content.
 * For each virtual domain, create a URL renaming rule that translates the incoming URL to the path of the cached file.
 * Each virtual domain must also include Dispatcher-related configurations, as described on the [Installing Dispatcher](dispatcher-install.md) page.
 * The Dispatcher module must be configured to use the URL that the web server has rewritten.
-(See the `DispatcherUseProcessedURL` proeprty in [Installing Dispatcher](dispatcher-install.md).)
+(See the `DispatcherUseProcessedURL` property in [Installing Dispatcher](dispatcher-install.md).)

 The following example httpd.conf file configures two virtual hosts for an Apache web server: